siemens/industrialbenchmark/README.markdown

 	T. Gangwani, Y. Zhou, and J. Peng.
 "Learning Guidance Rewards with Trajectory-space Smoothing."
 		Advances in Neural Information Processing Systems 33, 2020.

+	A. Zubow, S. Rösler, P. Gawłowicz, F. Dressler.
+"GrGym: When GNU Radio goes to (AI) Gym," in Proceedings of the 22nd International Workshop on Mobile Computing Systems and Applications, 2021, pp. 8-14.